TheScienceMuseum/kiosk-managment/docs/TEST-FEATURES.md

 ✓ Creating a new user without all fields fails with appropriate messages

-✓ Creating a new user sends an on boarding email to that user
+✓ Creating a new user sends an onboarding email to that user

 ✓ Creating a new user acting as a developer succeeds